toinfinityai/infinity-datasets/smartfacility-safety-basic/README.md

 - `frame_number`: The frame number of the corresponding image.

 ### Instance-level annotations
 Instance-level annotations are provided for each avatar and its corresponding PPE items.
 Instance-level annotations are accessible via the top-level `annotations` field of the JSON data structure.
+Instance-level annotations include:

 - `color`: Normalized RGB value in the corresponding instance segmentation masks.
 - `bbox`: Bounding box in standard COCO format.